- Jul 21, 2024

 Leveraging a DXP for seamless UX strategies

-There’s no doubt that a DXP directly reflects the needs arising from our expanding use of digital platforms, but a composable DXP will more adequately address the shifting expectations than a monolithic one.
+There’s no doubt that a DXP directly reflects the needs arising from our expanding use of digital platforms.
+Still, a composable DXP will address the shifting expectations more adequately than a monolithic one.

 Using a composable DXP allows you to still rely on a centralized content management system for cross-channel consistency in your branding while also enabling enhanced personalization, both for team efficiency and marketing.
-Because of its composability, it’s better suited to adapt included tools, thus future-proofing your business for any challenges the future might hold.
+Because of its composability, it’s better suited to adapt included tools, thus future-proofing your business for any future challenges.

 Curious to learn more?
 Download the full Gartner® report here.